- Career Opportunities

 - Public Health Act, these tend to be related largely to hospital equipment and were created based on their specific requirements;

 - Food Act, these relate to equipment or plant used for the preparation or storage of food including water equipment.

 Additional Acts are:

 - The Water Industry Act and Safe Drinking Water Act;

 - The Work Health and Safety Act, and specifically `Section 19 Primary Duty of Care’ which covers a wide range of equipment from test and tag, anchor points on roofs, lifts, cranes etc. There is little margin to reduce these services as the activities are largely prescribed.

 The AGFMA section will continue to work with agencies, clients and Facilities Managers (FM) to review and refine the TDS.

-By using these Technical Data Schedules, you are agreeing to DPTI's Conditions of Use
+By using these Technical Data Schedules, you are agreeing to DIT's Conditions of Use

-This guide provides high level information relating to the application and roles & responsibilities for the use of Technical Data Schedules (TDS), which are published by the AGFMA Directorate of the Department of Planning, Transport and Infrastructure (DPTI).
+This guide provides high level information relating to the application and roles & responsibilities for the use of Technical Data Schedules (TDS), which are published by the AGFMA Directorate of the Department of Infrastructure and Transport (DIT).

 This guide provides a visual representation for stakeholders to understand the Regulatory and Recommended in the planning for Preventative Maintenance.